drew458/pglock-java/README.md

 # pglock - A Java client for distributed locking with PostgreSQL

-A Java library to implement distributed locking using PostgreSQL.
+A Java library to implement distributed locking using PostgreSQL, which leverages the well-known Java [Lock API](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/locks/Lock.html) semantics to make your code straight forward.

 Distributed locks are a very useful primitive in many environments where different processes must operate with shared resources in a mutually exclusive way.
 Think of distributed architectures (e.g. microservices) or having multiple instances of the same service running, and you need to be sure that only one performs a certain task.